BarkBarkUnyu/shock/README.md

 Each stat is on a scale of 1-9, with 9 being the best.

 These stats are randomly generated or point assigned to a unit on creation and abstract intrinsic physical/mental ability of the unit as a man.
-These abilities do not increase with time or experience, while quality of the unit will.
+These abilities do not increase with time or experience, however campaign point purchases may be made to do so.

 ### Troop Quality